patrickfenn/Shop-Database/README.md

 # cs166-Shop-Database
-Website for tracking user orders.
+Java console app for tracking user orders.
+Uses JDBC for postresql as a DBMS.